 Insightful Inquiries

 Going deep into customer experiences can reveal a lot.
 These questions aim to find out why customers feel the way they do.
-They reveal insights on service, product use, and the whole journey.
+They reveal insights into service, product use, and the whole journey.
 Using different formats like scales and open questions makes sure you get detailed answers.

 How to Segment Questions for Deeper Insights